datavis-tech/reactive-property/README.md

 <a name="destroy" href="#destroy">#</a> <i>reactiveProperty</i>.<b>destroy</b>()

 Removes all listeners previously added with [on](#on).
-This is for the case that you know you won't be using a property anymore and want to be sure to avoid memory leaks.
+Use this to avoid memory leaks in cases where you know properties will no longer be used.

 ```
 a.on(function (){ console.log("'a' changed!"); });